AakritiBudhraja/aakritibudhraja.github.io/index.md

 </head>

 # About Me
-* I am currently pursuing my MS in Computer Science under Dr. Mitesh M. Khapra and co-guided by Dr. Pratyush Kumar at IIT Madras.
+I am currently pursuing my MS in Computer Science under Dr. Pratyush Kumar and co-guided by Dr. Mitesh M. Khapra at IIT Madras.
-* I joined IIT Madras as an MS student (CS) in 2018.
+I joined IIT Madras as an MS student (CS) in 2018.
-* My area of research is Deep learning for NLP.
+My area of research is Deep learning for NLP.
-* Currently my work is focussed on  on the Interpretability aspect of Deep Learning for NLP, particularly on the Transformer and BERT architectures (EMNLP).
+Currently my work is focussed on  on the Interpretability aspect of Deep Learning for NLP, particularly on the Transformer and BERT architectures (EMNLP).

 # Academic Profile